 Extremely poor behaviour must be reported to the Headteacher or Deputy Headteacher immediately.
 For continual unacceptable behaviour, or in case of serious verbal or physical violence, the child may be excluded from school.
-This could take the form of a fixed-term exclusion, or on very rare occasions, may take the form of a permanent exclusion.
+This could take the form of a fixed-term suspension, or on very rare occasions, may take the form of a permanent exclusion.
+Staff will meet with the Inclusion lead to create a risk assessment where appropriate.